cplsek/Make-GettingStartedWithArduino/README.md

 # Make-GettingStartedWithArduino
-This respository contains my implementations of the examples and projects from the book *Getting Started with Arduino: The Open Source Electronics Prototyping Platform, 3rd Edition* by Massimo Banzi and Michael Shiloh.
+This respository contains my implementations of the examples and projects from the book [*Getting Started with Arduino: The Open Source Electronics Prototyping Platform, 3rd Edition* by Massimo Banzi and Michael Shiloh](http://www.amazon.com/Getting-Started-Arduino-Electronics-Prototyping/dp/1449363334).
 These implementations may not match those in the book exactly as I tend to play around beyond the textbook example to actually learn the content.

 In addition to versions of the projects created in the Arduino IDE, I also wanted to play with diagramming using [Fritzing](http://fritzing.org/home/) and JavaScript implementations using [Johnny-Five](http://johnny-five.io/).

-The book is [available for purchase on Amazon](http://www.amazon.com/Getting-Started-Arduino-Electronics-Prototyping/dp/1449363334).
-To implement the examples in the book, I used oddWires' [Ultimate Kit with Arduino Uno](http://www.oddwires.com/the-ultimate-arduino-kit/), which is an awesome deal for newbies.

 ## Project Files
 In the repository, you'll find the following areas: